Managing a Rental Property From Afar

 To make sure that your asset continues to provide you with a good return on investment, examine your expenses in the context of your revenue stream.
 The rent you receive is your income from the property, but your expenses include everything from marketing to property maintenance and repairs, as well as tenant evictions.
 As a landlord, you may face unexpected issues in one or more of these areas.
 A professional property manager would be able to step in and handle any problems.
 Not only will this result in decreased vacancies and lowered expenses, but it will also increase your return on investment.

 - How can you stay informed about your rental property?

 When you live far away, you’ll need a good way to stay informed about your property.
 After all, you can’t just drive by.
 Some owners rely on receiving rent payments to assure them that everything’s going well.
 But tenants who pay rent can still create problems or unwittingly allow property issues to worsen.
 Rent payments don’t tell you what’s going on inside the property.

 Professional property management companies often use the latest high-tech software to give owners a virtual window into their rental property.
 The software gives you secure anytime online access to rental agreements and financial statements along with updates on inspections, property maintenance, and marketing efforts.
-Some managers even post inspection photos to give owners additional peace of mind.
+Some managers even post-inspection photos to give owners additional peace of mind.
 Whenever you want to know how things are going, you can just log on.
-The software also allows gives owners another way to communicate with management, in addition to phone calls and directly e-mail.
+The software also allows owners another way to communicate with management, in addition to phone calls and direct e-mail.

 Many property owners choose to manage their own rentals.
 But living far from the rental is the factor that often tips the scales away from self-management.
 Once you factor in the costs of traveling to the rental and the headaches of dealing with even routine property issues, it will likely balance any fees paid for professional management.
 And ultimately, professional property management services will result in the continued maintenance of your asset while potentially reducing property expenses and increasing return on your investment.